-Today I answer Christina’s question.
-My Husband Prefers Being With His Ex and Their Child Over Spending Time With Me & Our Son.
+Today I answer Christina’s concerns.
+My Husband Prefers Being With His Ex and Their Child Than Being With Me & Our Son.

 My husband has been spending a lot of time over at his Ex’s house with their 7-year-old daughter.
 We have a child together too but it seems like he would rather be there than with us.
 This has been going on for about 8 months but recently my husband has been with his Ex for longer periods of time.
 He claims his daughter needs him more right now as she is having some problems at school.